peterT23/fullstack-task-managerment-app-BE/readme.md

 ### Manager

-- [ ] As a manager, I want to be able to invite new team members to set up their accounts with their provided information (email, name).
+- [ ] As a manager, I want to be able to invite new team members and set up their accounts with their provided information (email, name).
 - [ ] As a manager, I want to be able to create a Project that will include task further
 - [ ] As a manager, I want to be able to add or invite user to team Members of the project
-- [ ] As a manager, I want to be able to create and assign tasks to specific team members .
+- [ ] As a manager, I want to be able to create and assign and unassign tasks to specific team members .
+- [ ] As a manager, I want to be able to provide descriptions, set priorities, and deadlines for each project.
 - [ ] As a manager, I want to be able to provide descriptions, set priorities, and deadlines for each task.
 - [ ] As a manager, I want to be able to create projects that group related tasks together.
 - [ ] As a manager, I want to be able to view my team's tasks by assignee, status, project, and priority.
 - [ ] As a manager, I want to be able to monitor task progress and update tasks as needed.
-- [ ] As a manager, I want to be able to receive notifications and reminders related to the tasks I created.

 ### Team Member

-- [ ] As a team member, I want to be able to set up my account through an invitation.
+- [ ] As a team member, I want to be able to login and edit my account profile.
 - [ ] As a team member, I want to be able to log in and out of my account.
 - [ ] As a team member, I want to be able to view my assigned tasks, deadlines, and priorities in one place.
-- [ ] As a team member, I want to be able to receive notifications and reminders related to my tasks.
-- [ ] As a team member, I want to be able to update the status of my tasks, mark them as complete, and provide comments or notes as necessary.
+- [ ] As a team member, I want to be able to create the comment to the tasks, mark them as complete.
 - [ ] As a team member, I want to be able to collaborate with my team members by sharing files or resources related to the tasks.

 ### Authentication

 - [ ] As a manager, I can create an account and log in/out of the manager’s app.
+- [ ] As a manager, I can create member account.
-- [ ] As a team member, I can set up my account through a manager’s email invitation.
+- [ ] As a team member, I can login my account through a created account by manager
 - [ ] As a team member, I can log in and out of the app using my credentials.

-### Task Management
+### Project and Management

 - [ ] As a manager, I can create a project with a title and description, and add tasks to it.
 - [ ] As a manager, I can create new tasks by entering a title, description, and selecting a project or category.
-- [ ] As a manager, I can view projects and tasks in different views (by project, by assignee, by status, etc.).
+- [ ] As a manager, I can view projects and tasks in different views.
 - [ ] As a manager, I can assign tasks to myself or to team members by selecting from a list of users.
 - [ ] As a manager, I can add priority and deadline to tasks.
 - [ ] As a team member, I can view all my assigned tasks in one place.
-- [ ] As a team member, I can assign tasks to myself if the created task doesn’t have an assignee.
-- [ ] As a team member, I can update the status of my assigned tasks as they progress.
+- [ ] As a team member, I can update the status of my assigned tasks as their progress.

 ### Team Collaboration

 - [ ] As a team member, I can view other members’ tasks.
 - [ ] As a team member or manager, I can leave comments on other members' tasks.

-### Reminder & Notification

-- [ ] As a manager, I can receive in-app notifications about task status updates by team members.
-- [ ] As a team member, I can receive in-app notifications about changes made by my manager to my tasks.
+- [ ] As a team member or manager, I can share reference document on other members' tasks or my task.

 ## Endpoint APIs